michelesalvucci/prenations/README.md

 ## Feign Clients

-The service communicates with the "pre-people" service through FeignClient (`PRENPeopleFeignClient`).
+The service communicates with the "pre-people" service through FeignClient (`PNPeopleFeignClient`).

 ## Development